najimovi/timeline-visualization/README.md

 # Serves at http://localhost:4173
 ```

-## React 19 Considerations
+## Note: React 19

-- While using React 19, the implementation remains conservative:
+- While it uses React 19, the implementation remains conservative:
-  - **Avoided Latest Features**: No use of Server Components or Actions (stability)
+  - **Avoided Latest Features**: No use of Server Components or Actions (unneeded for this scope)
-  - **Compiler Benefits Unutilized**: Manual memoization still applied (could be removed)
+  - **Compiler Not Used**: Manual memoization still applied (could be removed)
   - **Future Migration Path**: Ready for React Compiler optimizations when stable

 ---